-OPINION: America-where are you, Guyanese do you see what I see?
+OPINION: America, where are you?
+Guyanese, do you see what I see?

 Guyanese are asked to revisit their beloved history books.
 Who was it that divided this country, and pushed it to the sorry social state where it is today?
 It certainly wasn’t me.
 Who were the people used as pawns, then remade into players, and now puffed up into an oil power?
 More importantly, who came up with schemes to make all of this work here in some fashion in the last half of the last century?
 I urge my fellow Guyanese to cut out thinking outside the box.
 Start thinking bigger than the factory that makes those same narrow boxes that have been wrapped around the brains of parents and children, friends, neighbors, and countrymen.
 The women are not left out.

 Conclusion: some shaking up of Guyana is in the cards, happening.
 It may be in the form of Venezuela.
 I believe that it will be held in check for the time being.
 Ah, but the sword of Caracas hangs over Guyana’s head in perpetuity.
 They tell me that Panama is now the favored midflight stop for PPP top dogs.
 The Florida or New York stopover is not so coveted anymore.
-I wonder why….
-See, what I like Uncle Sam so dearly….
-I had warned these chaps: don’t play games with Americans.
+I wonder why… See, what I like Uncle Sam so dearly… I had warned these chaps: don’t play games with Americans.